Distributed Tracing

 Flow Logs

-① Status Row: Determines the observation point, flow duration, and flow log status. ② Latency: Analyzes network-related latency, including TCP connection latency, TLS connection latency, average data latency, average system latency, and average client wait latency.
-The calculation method of latency can be referred to in the metric diagram.
+② Latency: Analyzes network-related latencies, including TCP connection latency, TLS connection latency, average data latency, average system latency, and average client wait latency.
+For latency calculation methods, see the metrics diagram.

-#1.1.3.4 Span Tracing
+#1.1.3.4 Span Tracing Source

-Span Tracing
+Span Tracing Source

-① Clicked Span: The Span clicked in the flame graph. ① Associated Span: The Span associated with the clicked Span.
+① Clicked Span: The Span clicked in the flame graph.

-#1.1.4 Quick Understanding of Flame Graph
+#1.1.4 Quick Understanding of Flame Graphs

 Flame Graph Example

-• (3) The "DNS Service" processes the query and returns a DNS response to the "Frontend Service", which is transmitted through the network to the "Frontend Service".
+- (3) The "DNS Service" processes the query and returns a DNS response to the "Frontend Service", transmitted over the network.

-• (5) The "MySQL Service" processes the query and returns an SQL response to the "Frontend Service", which is transmitted through the network to the "Frontend Service".
+- (5) The "MySQL Service" processes the query and returns an SQL response to the "Frontend Service", transmitted over the network.

 #1.1.5 Flame Graph Analysis Examples

-• Example 1: Significant Difference Between Network Spans
+- Example 1: Significant Difference Between Network Spans

-• Example 2: Significant Difference Between System Spans
+- Example 2: Significant Difference Between System Spans

-In the figure below, the significant length of the "DNS Service" indicates that the root cause of the slow response lies in the processing process of the "DNS Service".
+In the figure below, the noticeably long Span in the "DNS Service" indicates that the slow response originates from the "DNS Service" process handling.